 Watch 16 video lessons.

-1. Researching and Brainstorming.
-You'll learn how to research and brainstorm ideas for your hand-lettered phrase, as well as different possible applications.
+- Researching and Brainstorming.
+Research and brainstorm ideas for your hand-lettered phrase, as well as different possible applications.

-2. Sketching.
-You'll learn how to sketch out concepts that fit your idea.
+- Sketching.
+Sketch out concepts that fit your idea.

-3. Exploring Styles.
-You'll learn how to develop a clear concept and explore styles appropriate to the application—all while keeping your style.
+- Exploring Styles.
+Develop a clear concept and explore styles appropriate to the application—all while keeping your style.

-4. Finalizing.
-You'll learn how to finalize a drawing that is ready to scan.
+- Finalizing.
+Finalize a drawing that is ready to scan.

 My name is Mary Kate McDevitt, and I've been working as a full time freelance letterer since 2010.
 I've had the privilege of working for a number of great clients, including Nintendo, Sesame Street, Nike, O Magazine, Chronicle Books and CMYK Magazine and more.
 I take on a variety of projects; everything from editorial illustrations to headlines for advertising, to book covers, journals, posters, wine labels, and products.

 I live and work in Brooklyn, NY with my boyfriend, the screen printer Fred DiMeglio, and my fluffy cat Peppy Mew Mew.